sbkuehn/refArch-k8sAzure/firewall-appGw/README.md

 **Background:**
 <br>Getting to this folder means you started with the setup folder.
 In order to deploy this cluster, you need a service principal in AAD and a public SSH key.
 Between the setup and keyVault folder, you should have generated a service principal, generated a public SSH key, created a Key Vault, and stored both of those secrets in to reference within the template.
 Additionally, your K8s cluster should be deployed with an internal ingress controller.

-**Deployment Notes**

-<br><br>This deployment will add an Application Gateway to your existing internal K8s cluster.
-The Application Gateway will have a public IP address, have WAF enabled, and configure WAF rules for deployment.
-All configurations can be adjusted to fit your deployment requirements.

 **Information on K8s Configuration**
 <br><br>Within this folder, you will find the following files: